felix-beaudoin/nlp/README.md

 # NLP Tool
-Overview
+## Overview

-A simple NLP tool built in Java using Stanford CoreNLP.
+A simple NLP tool built in Java using Stanford's CoreNLP library.
 It processes text from datasets to perform:

     Tokenization